Waiting Without Urgency: How Christians Endure with Steady Hope

 You can wait without urgency because Christ reigns without anxiety.
 You can endure without panic because the future rests in His hands.
 The same God who pursued humanity in Eden, who restored fellowship through the cross, and who raised Jesus from the dead is not uncertain about how this story ends.

+The sunrise will come.
 Stay steady.
-The King who began this work will finish it in His perfect wisdom and time.
+The King who began this work will complete it.

 Christ reigns.
 Christ restores.
 Christ will return.